10 Ideas for a Study Room at Home

 You might not have thought about it, but looks really do matter.

-In fact, interior design can really be an emotional experience , because how you feel in your room affects your productivity and focus.
+In fact, interior design can be an emotional experience, because how you feel in your room affects your productivity and focus.

 There are countless ways to improve what you see, like changing up framed photos or adding some throw pillows to a chair that could use some extra style.